dessa-oss/Image-segmentation-tutorial/README.md

 ## How to Enable Full Atlas Features

-You are provided with the following python scripts:
+Inside the `code` directory ,you are provided with the following python scripts:

 * main.py: a main script which prepares data, trains an U-net model, then evaluates the model on the test set.